nathancleon/portfolio/README.md

 1.  **Fast, fast, & super fast**

     I wanted to use Gatsby because it is incredibly [fast](https://www.gatsbyjs.org/blog/2017-09-13-why-is-gatsby-so-fast/).
+As of my last lighthouse audit, this portfolio site **received a score of 97 in performance** *(using an incognito window; Applied Fast 3G, 4x CPU Slowdown).*

     This is due to a few reasons: